Work BuyerAssist 2.0

 Component Builds

 Built components in Figma using Auto Layout, variants, and interactive states.
-Each component had a paired Storybook story.
+Each component had a paired Storybook story — design and code in sync from the first build, not the last.

 04